vmray/ms-defender-azure/README.md

   2. Azure function app `VMRayDefender` checks if the alert contains a file and checks if the file hash has already been analyzed by VMRay.
   3. If the hash was already analysed, the system checks if user configure to reanalyse the hash in configuration step, if yes it resubmits that to VMRay to reanalyze, if not it skips re-examining it.
   4. Azure function app `VMRayDefender` requests the file from Microsoft Defender by starting a live response session.
   5. Microsoft Defender starts a live response session that run PowerShell code on the endpoint.
-The Powershell moves the files out of quarantine to a temporary folder before sending to Azure storage(vmray-defender-quarantine-files) container.
+The PowerShell moves the files out of quarantine to a temporary folder before sending to Azure storage(vmray-defender-quarantine-files) container.
   6. Azure function app `VMRayDefender` monitors the Azure storage(vmray-defender-quarantine-files) container and submits the quarantine file to VMRay.
   7. Azure function app `VMRayDefender` will wait till the submission is completed and When the VMRay analysis is done VMRay results are sent back to the Azure function app `VMRayDefender`.
   8. The Azure function app `VMRayDefender` post the results as a note within the relevant defender alert.
   9. If configured to send IOCs, the Azure function app `VMRayDefender` provides the IOCs as the indicators to Microsoft Defender that may use them for automatically alerting or blocking.

-Important: This solution can only analyze files quarantined by Defender Antivirus or flagged by Defender EDR.
+**Important**: This solution can only analyze files quarantined by Defender Antivirus or flagged by Defender EDR.
 It cannot access files that were removed or blocked outright.
 On the endpoint, Windows Security > Protection History shows if a threat was blocked (removed or restricted) or quarantined.

 To improve alert enrichment, set the remediation action to "Quarantine: Moves files to quarantine" for all threat levels via Intune or Group Policy.